How to Apply Green Glue Compound With A Dispensing Gun

 Press Recoil Thumb Plate and Pull T-Lever

-Press the recoil thumb plate down while holding the gun firmly in your hand, and pull back on the recoil T-lever, drawing Green Glue Compound into the dispensing gun, until full.
+Press the recoil thumb plate down while using a Green Glue dispensing gun, and pull back on the recoil T-lever, drawing Green Glue Compound into the dispensing gun, until full.

 QUICK TIP: If the Green Glue Compound does not seem to be loading into the dispensing gun very well then cut a larger bead opening on your nozzle cap.